Title and statement of responsibility area

 Physical description area

-55 cm of textual records
+85 cm of textual records and other materials.

 Publisher's series area